From Seahorse International Sailing magazine, February 2022:

 That’s all Royal Huisman wants to make public about Featherlight, but readers who would like to know more about it can contact the shipyard for a tailor-made presentation.

-“What is featherlight construction?” was published as sidebar within the article “Optimized aluminium” of SEAHORSE International Sailing, February 2022: click here to open the pdf-file featuring “What is featherlight construction?” (opens in a new tab)
+SEAHORSE International Sailing featuring “What is featherlight construction?” was published as sidebar within the article “Optimized aluminium”, February 2022: click here to open the pdf-file featuring “What is featherlight construction?” (opens in a new tab)

 A PERFECT FIT: installing the deckhouse and guest cockpit onboard Royal Huisman’s Featherlight project 405.
 The 17.5m / 57ft carbon composite structure as well as the carbon trunk for the retractable keel have been manufactured “next door” at Rondal, the shipyard’s sister company.
-Note the carbon keel trunk on photo 3: ultra-light and very slim and therefore appealing for both the naval and interior architects.
+Note the carbon keel trunk: ultra-light and very slim and therefore appealing for both the naval and interior architects.
+The carbon composite bimini hardop by Rondal can be removed for racing mode.